Twitter thug gets a delightful comeuppance

 Anyway, here’s where it gets delicious.
 An excellent individual named John Wilson did some research and tweeted the following message: “@wmarybeard Mary, If you would like to send a copy @Rawlings153′s tweet to his mother, Joanne.
 I’d be happy to give you the postal address.” @Rawlings153 is, of course, Mr Oliver Eric Rawlings (whose name we are happy to list for a second time).
 Rawlings quickly issued an apology and subsequently locked his Twitter account.
 Let’s savour this for a moment.
 A grown man (he’s 20, apparently) was forced to apologise after somebody threatened to tell his mum on him.
 We have always been told that bullies are really cowards.
 That is probably a bit of an oversimplification (or wishful thinking).
 But what do you know?
 In this case it really does seem to be true.

-Anyway, the Telegraph has already dug up sone information on Oliver Eric Rawlings (one more time) and the Mail is sure to follow.
+The Telegraph has already dug up sone information on Oliver Eric Rawlings (one more time) and the Mail is sure to follow.
 So, it seems very unlikely that his mother will remain ignorant of his comments about a distinguished academic’s private parts.
 It’s hard to know exactly what to think about that.
 Is this just another class of bullying?
 At any rate, it’s hard to feel even a tiny bit sorry for him.
 Sadly, this story is unlikely to change the culture of misogyny and bitchiness that persists on Twitter, online notice boards and the below-the-line comments boards of national newspapers.
 We’re probably stuck with it.
 Oh well.
 There are worse things.